Year 9 Scholarships

-The format of assessment for Sport Scholarships is as follows:
+The format of assessment for sport scholarships will be as follows:

-- Practical assessment will focus on general fitness, skills and co-ordination tasks.
+- Practical assessment on the day will focus on upon our major games plus an assessment on general fitness, skills and co-ordination tasks.

-Candidates should have all round ability in the major games played at Gresham’s (rugby, hockey, cricket, netball, tennis, athletics).
-A successful candidate will also be expected to have played at representative county or regional level or equivalent.
-They will be expected to be fully committed to the sporting environment of the School and to represent Gresham’s throughout the school year.
+They will be expected to be fully committed to the sporting environment of the school and to represent Gresham’s throughout the school year.

-The selection of art scholars will be by an interview with the Head of Art, an inspection of the candidates’ portfolios and an observational drawing task.
+The selection of art scholars will take place upon an inspection of the candidates’ portfolios by members of the Art and Design team as well as participating in a group print workshop.
 Portfolios should show evidence of a genuine passion for art.
 Successful candidates are likely to bring evidence of experimentation and investigation across a variety of media and have strong observational drawing skills.
 Three-dimensional or very large-scale work may be included and may be represented in photographs.
 Busy, personal sketchbooks that show evidence of work undertaken independently, outside of school, will be of particular interest.
-As part of their interview candidates will be asked about a contemporary artist whose work they admire.

 Candidates must supply a scholarship CV.
 A reference from the Head of the candidate’s school and Head of Art will also be taken into consideration.

-- Individual performance of a monologue or performance of a musical theatre number lasting approximately 2 minutes.
-This is an opportunity for the individual students to prepare a piece in advance that plays to their strengths and demonstrates their ability to communicate with an audience.
+- An Individual performance of a monologue or performance of a musical theatre number lasting approximately two minutes.
+This is an opportunity for the individual student to prepare a piece in advance that plays to their strengths and demonstrates their ability to communicate with an audience.

-- An interview with a member of the Drama Department (interviews may be recorded), often conducted in groups of two or three, in which each candidate has the opportunity to share his or her theatrical interests and discuss performances seen or participated in.
+- An interview with a member of the Drama Department (interviews may be recorded).
+These will be conducted in groups of two or three, and each candidate has the opportunity to share their theatrical interests and discuss performances seen or participated in.